 Day three was spent collecting similar samples at Vancouver Aquarium which were assessed preliminarily as well as quantitatively.
 Samples were also retained for additional work to be done on day four.

-Analysis of samples for motility, concentration, and progression.
+Analysis of samples for mortality, concentration, and progression.

 Day 4: Sperm sorting